-There are no restrictions on the distribution or circulation of this procedure within the Googong Integrated Water Cycle Stages A and B - Network (east) project (the Project).
+There are no restrictions on the distribution or circulation of this procedure within the Googong Integrated Water Cycle Stage A - Network (west) project (the Project).

 A.2 Purpose

 This procedure details the requirements for conducting a flora and fauna survey on site prior to the commencement of construction.